Artin-Schreier curves given by $\mathbb F_q$-linearized polynomials: Abstract

 \section{Abstract}

-Let $\F_q$ be a finite field with $q$ elements, where $q$ is an odd prime power.
-In this paper we associated circulant matrices and quadratic forms with the Artin-Schreier curve $y^q -y= x \cdot P(x)- \lambda,$ where $P(x)$ is a $\F_q$-linearized polynomial and $\lambda \in \F_q$.
-Our main results provide a characterization of the number of rational points in some extension $\F_{q^r}$ of $\F_q$.
-In particular, in the case when $P(x) = x^{q^i}-x$ we given a full description of the number of rational points in term of Legendre symbol and quadratic characters.
+Let $\F_q$ be a finite field with $q$ elements, where $q$ is a power of an odd prime $p$.
+In this paper we associate circulant matrices and quadratic forms with the Artin-Schreier curve $y^q -y= x \cdot F(x)- \lambda,$ where $F(x)$ is a $\F_q$-linearized polynomial and $\lambda \in \F_q$.
+Our results provide a characterization of the number of affine rational points of this curve in the extension $\F_{q^r}$ of $\F_q$, for $\gcd(q,r)=1$.
+In the case $F(x) = x^{q^i}-x$ we give a complete description of the number of affine rational points in terms of Legendre symbols and quadratic characters.